Part 1: Chat apps

 }

-The dependency list is small.
-That helps the comparison because the app is still mostly generated component code, not framework setup:
+The dependency list is small, which helps the comparison: the app is still mostly generated component code rather than framework setup.

 {